TIGER-AI-Lab/VideoEval-Pro/README.md

 # VideoEval-Pro
-This repository contains the evaluation code for the VideoEval-Pro.
+This repository contains the evaluation code for the [VideoEval-Pro](https://arxiv.org/abs/2505.14640), which has been accepted to TMLR 2026.
 The data is available on HuggingFace: [VideoEval-Pro](https://huggingface.co/datasets/TIGER-Lab/VideoEval-Pro)

 ## Dataset Introduction